Dylanex1/NBA-2025-Project-/Final_Submission/Final_Report/Final Report.md

 - Draft combine history shows measurements of players and stats like bench press, body fat %, etc.

-Loads of cleaning was required to get rid of excess columns that were not gonna be used in the database as well there were columns were not formatted in the right way an example was heights were showing up as years so there was a lot of cleaning that needed to be done.
-Here are all the sources that we had for our tables are the links below:
+A lot of cleaning and preprocessing was required before the data could be used in our database.
+We used `pandas` in Python to go through each dataset and fix issues like incorrect formats, missing values, and inconsistent attribute names.
+Some columns had to be removed because they were not useful for our model, and certain attributes were formatted incorrectly.
+For example, some height values were being read as years, and some dates, arena names, and team references needed to be corrected.
+We also combined separate tables and standardized the structure of each file, for example correcting column names, data types, and formatting, and made sure all keys lined up properly so they would load into our SQL tables without errors.
+Here are all the sources we used for our tables:

 - Table for `Arena.csv` : https://geojango.com/pages/list-of-nba-teams?srsltid=AfmBOooHCjFL0n6ZRB-rIDjEjJ8x_ZAeYeU2I4F2A7WTUGfL7jPp9f40
 - Coaches stats tables like `PlayoffGameCoachStats.csv`,`RegularGameCoachStats.csv` and `Coach.csv` came from : https://www.basketball-reference.com/leagues/NBA_2025_coaches.html